platformsh/platformsh-docs/docs/src/create-apps/multi-app/project-structure.md

    └── ...                 <- Mercure Rocks app code
 ```

+Note that the `.platform` directory is located at the root, separate from all your apps.
-The `.platform` directory is outside of all the apps and defines all routes and any services.
+It defines all your routes and any services.

 Each `.platform.app.yaml` file defines a single app container,
-with its configuration relative to the directory with the file.
+with its configuration relative to the directory containing the file.
-The apps can talk to each other through relationships defined in their configuration.
+The apps can communicate with each other through [relationships defined in their configuration](./relationships.md).

-If you change the code for only one app, the build image for the other can be reused.
+When you make changes to the code of one of your apps, the build image for your other apps can still be reused.

 ## Nested directories

-When code bases are separate, changes to one app don't necessarily mean that another is rebuilt.
+When code bases are separate, changes to one app don't necessarily mean that the other apps in the project get rebuilt.
-You might have a situation where one app depends on another, but the second doesn't depend on the first.
+You might have a situation where `app1` depends on `app2`, but `app2` doesn't depend on `app1`.

-In such cases, you can nest the dependency so the parent gets rebuilt on changes to it or its children,
+In such cases, you can nest the dependency so the parent (`app1`) gets rebuilt on changes to it or its children,
-but the child is only rebuilt on changes to itself.
+but the child (`app2`) is only rebuilt on changes to itself.

 For example, you might have a Python app that runs a script that requires Java code to be up to date.
 But the Java app doesn't require updating when the Python app is updated.